-Editor’s Note: The following submission is from Louise Baileff.
+Editor’s Note: The following submission is from an anonymous submitter.
 Have an LGBTQ+ related experience or story to share?
 Having your article published on this site will automatically enrol you into a raffle to win a $50 Amazon Gift Card.
 Submit an article today via queerdeermedia.com.
-I am a 22 year old lesbian in the South […]
+So… I’m queer.
+I’m 33 years old, and only […]